soegaard/metapict/README.txt

 A graphics library for producing beautiful pictures using Racket.
 MetaPict programs mimick the MetaPost/TikZ style known in LaTeX-circles.

-The documentation is being written.
-See the progress here:
+The documentation is available here:

     http://soegaard.github.io/docs/metapict/metapict.html